 Faculty of Psychotherapy

-The Faculty of Psychotherapy (FPSY) is an RANZCP group that promotes the highest standards in academic and clinical aspects of psychotherapy.
+The Faculty of Psychotherapy (FPSY) promotes the highest standards in academic and clinical aspects of psychotherapy.

 Psychotherapy is a therapeutic interaction between the practitioner and consumer, which is embedded in psychiatric practice.

 - promote the objectives of the College relating to the psychotherapies

 - advise on training in the psychotherapies through the subcommittee of advanced training

 - advance and disseminate research in the psychotherapies